-The AILET (All India Law Entrance Test) is, like the CLAT (Common Law Admission Test) considered to be one of the toughest exams to crack in India.
-With only a few months left, now is the perfect time to reflect on how to prepare for next year’s edition.
-AILET 2026 will be conducted on December 14 2025, and with some changes in exam pattern, candidates should be prepared accordingly.
+The AILET (All India Law Entrance Test) is considered to be one of the toughest law exams to crack in India.
+It is similar to the CLAT (Common Law Admission Test).
+With only a few days left, now is the perfect time to conclude the preparation and start revision.
+AILET 2026 is scheduled on December 14, 2025.
+As there are some changes in the AILET exam pattern, candidates should go through the exam pattern before the exam.
 The exam will be conducted in a pen-and-paper mode in more than 25 test cities across India.
-Read this article to know the AILET 2026 Syllabus and how to prepare for each section of AILET 2026 to score well in the exam.
+Read this article to know the AILET 2026 Syllabus and how to prepare for each section of AILET to score well in the exam.

 Explore colleges based on AILET